Herodotus: The Birth of History

 His greatest work, The Histories, a long and psychedelically intricate account of the origin of the Greco-Persian Wars and the diverse cultures of the ancient world, is the founding historical narrative of western literature.

-Around 530 BCE, after Emperor Cyrus the Great of Persia invaded the Central Asian lands of the Massagetae nomads and caused her son’s death through trickery involving wine and drunkenness, the queen of the Massagetae, Tomyris, defeated the Persian imperial army in a brutal battle.
+Queen Tomyris was the leader of the Massagetae nomads, an Iranic nomad federation much like the Scythians.
+Around 530 BCE, it’s said that Emperor Cyrus the Great of Persia invaded Central Asia, where he caused the death of the son of Tomyris through trickery involving wine and drunkenness, after which the enraged queen led the Massagetae to rout the Persian imperial army in a brutal battle.

 Tomyris then ordered Cyrus’s decapitated head plunged into a wineskin filled with blood, famously telling the corpse of the most powerful man in the world, “I live and have conquered you in war, and yet by you am I ruined, for you took my son with guile; but thus I make good my threat, and give you your fill of blood.”

-Thereafter, Tomyris used Emperor Cyrus’s skull as a goblet, sliced along the top like a cup and no doubt gilded in gold, as was the custom of Eurasian Steppe nomads such as the Xiongnu and the Scythians.
+Thereafter, Tomyris used Emperor Cyrus’s skull as a goblet, sliced along the top like a cup and no doubt gilded in gold, as was the custom among the nobility and warriors of Eurasian Steppe nomad federations such as the Xiongnu and the Scythians.